Women in China: Health care

 In traditional Chinese culture, which was a patriarchal society based on Confucian ideology, the healthcare system was tailored for men, and women were not prioritized.
 Traditional culture emphasized the role of grandmothers in the management of childbirth.
 Chinese health care has since undergone much reform and has tried to provide men and women with equal health care.

-The People's Republic of China has enacted various laws to protect the health care rights of women, including the Maternal and Child Care law.
-This law and numerous others focus on protecting the rights of all women in the People's Republic of China.
+The People's Republic of China has enacted various laws to protect the health care rights of women, including the 1995 Maternal and Child Care law which has made substantive improvements.

 In the PRC's early years, traditional midwives came to be viewed as dirty and unscientific.
 By 1959, over 750,000 midwives were retrained with some modern medical practice, but only 5,300 were fully modern trained midwives.
 With China's program of barefoot doctors, perinatal practitioners were often older women.
 Their work was effective, with much of the 1950s and 1960s population boom resulting from the decline in infant mortality.

 During the Cultural Revolution (1966–1976), the People's Republic of China began to focus on the provision of health care for women.
 This change was apparent when the women in the workforce were granted health care.
 Health care policy required all women workers to receive urinalysis and vaginal examinations yearly.

 For women in China today, the most common type of cancer is cervical cancer.
 The World Health Organization (WHO) suggests using routine screening to detect cervical cancer.
 However, information on cervical cancer screening is not widely available for women in China.

 Abortion in China is legal and generally accessible.
 Abortions are widely accepted and available to all women through China's family planning programme, public hospitals, private hospitals, and clinics nationwide.
 In August 2022, the National Health Commission announced that it would direct measures toward "preventing unintended pregnancy and reducing abortions that are not medically necessary" in an effort to boost population growth.
 The announced support measures include improvements with regard to insurance and taxation, improvements for education and housing, and encouraging local governments to boost infant care services and family friendly workplaces.